How To Optimize The Layout Of Your Law Firm Marketing Blog

 2. Utilize colors and themes that are consistent with your firm’s branding

 Choosing the right colors and design theme directly impacts the user experience and blog reputation.
 For instance, you probably wouldn’t trust a bankruptcy blog that features a hot pink background and rampant kitten icons.
-Your attorney blog webpage’s color palette and design theme should reflect the attitude and brand your firm’s attorneys convey to clients in person—professional, capable, and helpful.
+Your law firm marketing blog webpage’s color palette and design theme should reflect the attitude and brand your firm’s attorneys convey to clients in person—professional, capable, and helpful.

 3. Sidebars provide valuable real estate